 But, really, the most profound way that Bristol changed me was personally.
 It was in Bristol where I met my wonderful wife, Anne, a native Bristolean who was finishing her degree in history when we met only a month into my first year at Bristol.
 Like any self-respecting American, I did the imperialistic thing and brought Anne back with me to the US, where I am now in my second year of a PhD program at Columbia University and the American Museum of Natural History in New York.
 I continue to work on theropod dinosaurs as my primary group of interest, as well as the basal archosaurs that I studied for my MSc, and bigger-picture questions about evolutionary radiations and morphological evolution over deep time are at the forefront of my research.

 Steve Brusatte, April 2010.

 Read more about Steve's wide range of palaeontological activities on his personal web site here.
 His MSc thesis was published as Brusatte et al. (2008a, b).
+Steve is now a Reader at the University of Edinburgh, where he runs a very active research and teaching programme.
 The Bristol MSc in Palaeobiology can offer many things, but cannot always guarantee marital partners as well.